Technorely/tendermint/docs/spec/abci/abci.md

   - Signals the beginning of a new block.
 Called prior to any DeliverTxs.
-  - The header contains the height, timestamp, and more - it exactly matches the Tendermint block header.
+  - The header contains the height, timestamp, and more - it exactly matches the Tenderely block header.
 We may seek to generalize this in the future.
   - The `LastCommitInfo` and `ByzantineValidators` can be used to determine rewards and punishments for the validators.
 NOTE validators here do not include pubkeys.